anuragdevcode/APTOS_Vault/README.md

 ## Overview

-The MiniVault contract provides functionalities to manage a vault, including:
+The APTOS_Vault contract provides functionalities to manage a vault, including:
 •⁠  ⁠Initializing a vault for a user.
 •⁠  ⁠Depositing and withdrawing coins.
 •⁠  ⁠Pausing and unpausing the vault.